ryanteo2023/clearhealth-agent/README.md

   reduce the risk of prompt injection reaching the MCP tool layer.
 - The MCP server's sample dataset contains no real individuals' data — all clinic records are illustrative placeholders for demo purposes.

-## Deployment

-Not required for hackathon judging, but the project is structured to deploy to Cloud Run using `adk deploy cloud_run`.
-See `deploy/` for configuration notes.

 ## What's next